EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### B10 - secure mechanism to share data according to data policy

 “As a data owner, I want a secure mechanism to share data according to my data policy.
-So, I can use RODEO to expose my data.”
+So, I can use WP6 Open radar data to expose my data.”

 *Priority:*
 - primary

 *Clarifications:*
 - radar data belongs to the data providor, e.g. UKMO doesn't need to follow the HVD, and most likely is not willing to share the volume data through RODEO.
 Hence, somewhere, either in OPERA side or in RODEO, there needs to be block preventing data to be shared.
-- Discussions on sharing all the OPERA data inside the composite must be agreed
+- Discussions on sharing all the OPERA data inside the composite must be agreed inside EUMETNET

 *Acceptance criteria:*